timescale/docs.timescale.com-content/installation-homebrew.md

 ## Homebrew [](homebrew)

-This will install both TimescaleDB *AND* PostgreSQL via Homebrew.
+This will install both TimescaleDB *and* PostgreSQL via Homebrew.

 **Note: TimescaleDB only supports PostgreSQL 9.6 and 10+**